-The Scalinata della Trinità dei Monti, much better known as the Spanish Steps, was designed by a little-known Roman architect, Francesco de Sanctis (1679-1731), and built between 1723 and 1725.
+The Scalinata della Trinità dei Monti, much better known as the Spanish Steps, was designed by two little-known Roman architects, Francesco de Sanctis (1679-1731) and Alessandro Specchi (1668-1729), and built between 1723 and 1725.
 The steps were financed by a French diplomat, Étienne Gueffier (1573-1660), who left an amount of money in his will expressly for this purpose.

-The 136 steps, which link the Piazza di Spagna with the church of Santissima Trinità dei Monti, rise in three distinct flights, a clear reference to the Holy Trinity, to which the church is dedicated.
+The 136 steps, which link the Piazza di Spagna with the church of Santissima Trinità dei Monti, rise in three distinct flights, a clear reference to the Holy Trinity.

 The four stone balls, which stand at the base of the steps, are alternately decorated with the fleur-de-lys of the French monarchy and the heraldic eagle of the coat of arms of Pope Innocent XIII (r.
 1721-24).